jonathom/driftnoise/README.md

 * `git log -S 'bla'` look for commits that had something to do with 'bla', like a specific blame
 * `git config --global --edit`

+* `git pull --rebase` when rebased online and changes can'T be fast-forwarded

 ### vim

 * dd zeile löschen